This article covers some of the most important aspects of starting a juice business.

 - Goodnature X-1 Commercial Cold-Press Juicer – Can make 1,000 bottles of cold-pressed juice per day

-- Sammic CKE-8 Food Processor – Food processor used to grind nuts to press nut-milks on the X-1
+- Food processor or blender is used to make smoothies and grind nuts to press nut-milks

 - Prep sink for produce – It’s nice to have a separate sink for washing fruits and vegetables, but optional